Beuleup93/Facial_recognition/README.md

 ## Overview of our application

-Here is some screenshot to overview the app.
+Here are some screenshots to overview the app.

 ![image](https://user-images.githubusercontent.com/73121667/157770743-bab5a36c-239c-4a0b-9ffd-137195c75a85.png)